Trypema Rate Limiter

 Overview

-Trypema provides two providers (Local + Redis) and two strategies (Absolute + Suppressed) so you can enforce per-key request rates with low overhead and clear behavior near/over capacity.
+Trypema provides three providers (Local, Redis, and Hybrid) and two strategies (Absolute + Suppressed) so you can enforce per-key request rates with low overhead and clear behavior near/over capacity.
 The Absolute strategy uses a sliding window algorithm to make enforcement predictable and fair across time boundaries.
 For distributed setups, Redis operations are implemented as atomic scripts so the admission check and increment happen together, making it suitable for multi-instance APIs and worker fleets.
 The distributed limiter approach is inspired by Ably's write-up: https://ably.com/blog/distributed-rate-limiting-scale-your-platform

 Basic usage